 Staff and Reporting Relationships

-The founding AP U.S. history teacher reports to the director of curriculum and instruction.
+The founding U.S. history teacher reports to the director of curriculum and instruction.
 He or she also accepts direction from, and works closely with, the dean of students and school director.

 - Bachelor's degree required? master's degree and certification preferred